daPhyre/Chloe.js/reference.md

 Sets the background properties.

 **Parameters:**
-*color* - The color for the background.
+*color* - The color for the canvas background.
-*image* - Image to be tiled in the background.
+*image* - Image to be tiled in the canvas background.
-*fixed* - Sets if the background images will be fixed when the camera moves.
+*fixed* - Sets if the canvas background images will be fixed when the camera moves.

-#### Game.setInterval
+#### Canvas.setInterval

 ```idl
 void setInterval(double interval)
 ```
-Sets the time between calls to the `game` function.
+If `Canvas.async` is true (default), sets the time between calls to the `act` function.

 **Parameters:**
 *interval* - The time in miliseconds between calls.
-Default is 16.6 (Around 60 frames per second).
+Default is 1000/60 (60 frames per second).

 ## Animation
-As it is recomended to use personal SpriteSheets for more optimized games, this pseudo-class offers an easy and simple way to make animations in your game.
+While it is recomended to use personal SpriteSheets for more optimized games, this pseudo-class offers in contrast an easy and simple way to make animations in your game.

 | | **[Variables summary](#animation-variables)** |
 | --- | --- |